 I originally shared this post at Gugu Guru where I write a monthly DIY column!
-I’m bringing it home today and gushing over these tiny baby pictures!
+I’m bringing it home today and gushing over these tiny baby pictures with the newborn knotted hat tutorial!
 Take me back!

 Okay so I’m a little more rested now than I was back then, but that smell is fading fast and it’s making me so sad and so happy at the same time!
 Mae has since grown out of her Dock-A-Tot, but we loved this thing hardcore for 6 months!
 You can read my full review of this sleep product in this post.

 My sweet little chunk now has enough hair to make a tiny ponytail and this hat won’t fit her!
 But here are the instructions with a free download so you can make one for your tiny newborn!